sherlock-audit/2023-04-hubble-exchange-judging/README.md

 **asquare08**

 will add functionality to retry withdrawals

+**asquare08**

+Fixed in [this PR](https://github.com/hubble-exchange/hubble-protocol/pull/186).
+The description is in the PR.

+**IAm0x52**

+Fix looks good.
+Failed withdrawals are cached allowing them to be retried by governance on a case by case basis.

 # Issue H-3: Rogue validators can manipulate funding rates and profit unfairly from liquidations